The store will not work correctly in the case when cookies are disabled.

 Wildflowers – you sow them, you grow them, they bloom and… what next?
 Our guide will help you manage your wildflower meadow get your wildflower meadow blooming.

-I’ve sown my wildflower seed in April/May (spring)
+I’ve sown my wildflower seed in April/May (Spring)

-I’ve sown my wildflower seed in September/October (autumn)
+I’ve sown my wildflower seed in September/October (Autumn)

-If you wish for your annual wildflowers to make a reappearance the following spring, follow the process above by letting the seed heads drop into the soil, and give them a helping hand by firming them into the soil.
+If you wish for your annual wildflowers to make a reappearance the following spring, follow the process above by letting the seed heads drop into the soil and give them a helping hand by firming them into the soil.

 Wildflowers are pretty remarkable and are low maintenance compared to most flowers you’ll find – but now and again, they need a little help to look their best.
 Don’t we all!

 We hope this wildflower management guide has helped educate you on managing your wildflower meadow.